Runnable/docs/services/routers/_posts/2017-01-20-how-to-setup-a-nginx-service.md

 ---
-title: How To Set Up a Nginx Service
+title: How to Set Up a Nginx Service
 short: Nginx Setup
 category: services
 order: 2